okfn/handbook/text/courses/sort-and-filter.rst

 Summary
 -------
 In this module we talked about basic spreadsheet skills.
 We talked about data entry and how to sort and filter data using a spreadsheet program.
-In the next module we will talk about data analysis and introduce you to formulas.
+In the `next course`_ we will talk about data analysis and introduce you to formulas.

 Further Reading and References
 ------------------------------